olmozavala/eddy-coherence-ml/README.md

      test_id: 0               # Example ID to test (0-9)
    ```

-2. Ensure model weights are in the correct directory structure
+2. Ensure the input data and the model weights are in the correct directory structures (e.g. `model_weights/` and `input_data/` for the examples).

 3. Activate the virtual environment if not already active:
    ```bash